keks24/raspberry-pi-luks/README.md

 **`qemu-arm-static` is mandatory, if one is working on a `Non-ARM operating system`!**

-`/etc/resolv.conf` contains entries of `DNS name server`, which are required within the `chroot environment` in order to make `reverse DNS lookups` possible.
+`/etc/resolv.conf` contains entries of `DNS name servers`, which are required within the `chroot environment` in order to make `reverse DNS lookups` possible.

 Enter the new environment:
 ```bash